RodolphePoon/octorecipe/README.md

 # octorecipe
-What a better than a octopus recipe?
-Answer is 8 recipes for octopus
+Question for you.
+What’s better than octopus recipe?
+Answer for you.
+Eight recipes for octopus.

+My grandma gave me this recipe, before she died in a horrible way.
 ## install
 npm install -g exp //to install expo cli globally